-(18) "Monitoring" means that a Registered Nurse assesses and plans for care of the client, delegates duties to the nursing assistant according to OAR 851-040-0000 through 851-047-0040 and monitors client outcomes as an indicator of CNA/CMA competency.
+(18) "Monitoring" means that a Registered Nurse assesses and plans for care of the client, assigns duties to the nursing assistant according to the nursing care plan, and evaluates client outcomes as an indicator of CNA/CMA competency.

 (19) "Nurse Aide Registry" means the listing of Certified Nursing Assistants maintained by the appropriate state agency in another state or jurisdiction of the United States.